jayakrishnandingit/py_logging_setup/README.md

 # Objective

 To make logging setup in python reusable and extensible.
+I have been replicating this setup quite a few times across many projects I worked.
+Hence the repo.

 # How to use?